OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 who ate the fat of their sacrifices and drank the wine of their drink offering?
 Let them rise up and help you, let them be your protection!

 ## Deuteronomy 32:39
-See now that I, even I, am he, and there is no god beside me; I kill and I make alive; I wound and I heal; and there is none that can deliver out of my hand.
+Observe now that I, even I, am he, and there is no god beside me; I bring death and give life; I wound and I heal; and there is none that can deliver out of my hand.

 ## Deuteronomy 32:40
-For I lift up my hand to heaven and swear, As I live forever,
+For I lift up my hand to heaven and declare: As I live forever,

 ## Deuteronomy 32:41
 if I sharpen my gleaming sword and my hand takes hold on judgement, I will take vengeance on my adversaries and will repay those who hate me.